jtirana98/SL-tutorial/readme.md

 Structure of files:

 Files with code
+    - my_utils.py: has all the util files needed for the training in general
     - basic_steps_one.py: code example for applying the concept of SL operation with one split
     - basic_steps_two.py: code example for applying the concept of SL operation with two splits
     - /application: folder that contain an example implementation of a whole framework -- no networking